 What time of year to visit Disneyland?

+In case you don’t want to dive deep into what month to visit, here’s a quick rundown!
 When you choose to visit Disneyland will likely depend on what your priorities and schedule are.
 Let’s start with the summer months as that is generally the time of year that is easiest for people to visit.
 July is the busiest of those months, especially around the 4th of July.
 If you must go in the summer I would recommend early June or later in August.
 Neither are ideal times but both have their advantages.
 June is slightly less busy than July and a little cooler typically.
 August is very hot but as people start to go back to school the parks get less and less crowded.
 Some schools around the area start going back in the middle of the month so August could be a great time to go in terms of crowds.
 Melissa and I have gone around Labor Day before and that actually proves to be a good time as many people don’t want to go on a trip right after school starts.

 If you aren’t stuck to the summer months then there are plenty of great options.
 January is historically the quietest month at the resort but often brings many attraction refurbishments.
 February and March are the same albeit with slightly higher crowds (especially around President’s Day and late March).
 Typically, California Adventure has a Food & Wine Festival in March as well as a Lunar New Year event in January.
 I wouldn’t plan a specific trip for either but it is a nice perk.